 This back stretch exercise position, illustrated in the photo, encourages flexion of the spine with a lot of loading – potentially risking vertebrae fracture for people with osteoporosis.

 Since there are no modifications that can be made to this exercise to address its shortcomings, the exercise is best avoided.
-The back stretch is one of a number of osteoporosis exercise contraindications and is one of those exercises to avoid with osteoporosis.
+The back stretch is one of a number of osteoporosis exercise contraindications and is one of those osteoporosis exercises to avoid.

 10. Cardiovascular Exercise Considerations